chipsalliance/riscv-dv/README.md

 - Support sub-programs and random program calls
 - Support illegal instruction and HINT instruction
 - Random forward/backward branch instructions
-- Support mix directed instruciton with random instruction stream
+- Supports mixing directed instructions with random instruction stream
-- Support co-simulation with multiple ISS : spike, riscv-ovpsim
+- Supports co-simulation with multiple ISS : spike, riscv-ovpsim

 ## Getting Started

 ### Prerequisites

-To be able to run the instruction generator, you need to have an RTL simulator which supports Systemverilog and UVM 1.2.
+To be able to run the instruction generator, you need to have an RTL simulator which supports SystemVerilog and UVM 1.2.
 This generator has been verified with Synopsys VCS, Cadence Incisive/Xcelium, and Mentor Questa simulators.
 Please make sure the EDA tool environment is properly setup before running the generator.